deadlock-api/deadlock-api-ingest/README.md

 ## Privacy & Security

-- Only reads Steam's local cache files - does not capture network traffic
+- Only reads Steam's local cache files
 - Only extracts match IDs and salts from replay file URLs
 - **No Personal Data**: Does not access, store, or transmit any personal information or game data
 - **Read-Only Access**: Only reads from Steam's cache directory - never modifies files